cosmos/developer-portal/hands-on-exercise/1-native/3-add-game.md

     ...
 ```

+What this initialization does is explained [here](https://docs.cosmos.network/v0.50/packages/collections):

+> Collections is a library meant to simplify the experience with respect to module state handling.

+The `codec.CollValue` construct is covered [in the documentation](https://docs.cosmos.network/v0.50/packages/collections#key-and-value-codecs).

 And do not forget the genesis manipulation to and from storage in `keeper/genesis.go`, again taking inspiration from `minimal-module-example`:

 ```diff-go [keeper/genesis.go]